 The Top 6 Bass Distortion Pedals

 Hopefully this article helps you figure out which bass distortion pedal is the right fit for you, your setup, and your budget.
 If you feel anything else should be included on this list feel free to let us know in the comments section below!

 Boss ODB-3 Bass Overdrive

 BOSS pedals have always been known for one thing, and that’s their reliability.
 You would be hard pressed to find any piece of gear that will hold up to the rigors of performance as well as a BOSS pedal, making it the perfect option for the gigging musician.
-And just like any other BOSS pedal the ODB-3 will compare well against just about any pedal on the market when it comes to sound.
+The Boss ODB-3 is a no-frills bass overdrive pedal that’s reliable and sounds great.

 A companion to the incredibly well received Electro-Harmonix Soul Food, the Electro-Harmonix Bass Soul Food Distortion is a great option for the bassist on the hunt for a smooth and versatile overdrive.